Acute Shortness of Breath

 Focal Reduced Air Entry NoYes No No No

-• The GP is highly unlikely to initiate any investigations at all.
+• The GP is highly unlikely to initiate any investigations at all other than pulse oximetry to assess oxygen saturation.
 If the patient with acute shortness of breath is ill enough – or the diagnosis obscure enough – to warrant investigation, then the patient probably requires admission.
 The following therefore refers to those few cases in which the patient is reasonably well, the diagnosis unclear and the scenario not so urgent that immediate referral is required.

 • Urinalysis: Glucose and ketones in DKA.
 Confirm with a glucometer reading.